 Shortly after the destruction that took place in Chernobyl, increased levels of radioactivity were detected in Northern Europe (particularily in Sweden) coming from Northern Ukraine.
 It didn’t take a long time for Western European media find out that a nuclear accident has happened in the Soviet Union.
 In fact, the information was released in Western Europe even before the information became known in the Soviet Union.
 The truth is that the population was not informed, even days after the radioactive clouds have spread across Ukraine.

-And although the politburo tried hardily to keep the incidence secret, Mikhail Goverbachev later found himself in no position to hide the incidence due to its magnitude, and also because of the Western media’s insistence that such an event has taken place within the territory of the Soviet Union.
-No longer being able to keep a Soviet tradition alive that was characterized by secrecy and very rigid hierarchies, Mikhail Gorbachev eventually released some information, piece by piece.
+And although the Soviet leadership tried hardily to keep the incidence secret, Mikhail Goverbachev later found himself in no position to hide the incidence due to its magnitude, and also because of the Western media’s insistence that such an event has taken place within the territory of the Soviet Union.
+No longer being able to keep a Soviet tradition alive that was characterized, to some extent, by rigid hierarchies, Mikhail Gorbachev eventually released some information, piece by piece.

-During the aftermath, he had lost much of his credibility, and his standing suffered as well, which further undermined the good-will of the Soviet populus which he had maintained up to that point as the new General Secretary of the Communist Party.
+During the aftermath, he may have lost some of his credibility, and his standing suffered as well to some extend.
+This may have undermined the good-will of the Populus, which he had been able to maintain.
 He received it in part because he was from a younger cohort of politicians and because he appeared a less gerontocratic candidate for leadership of the politburo in the Soviet Union.

 Plokhy S 2018, Chernobyl History of A Tragedy, Penguin Random House.